A California judge ruled last week that coffee sellers in the state must post warnings about the popular beverage’s cancer risks.

-Long-term heavy use of alcohol increases the risk of several cancers, such as cancer of the liver, mouth, throat, voice box, esophagus, colon, and rectum.
+Long-term heavy use of increases the risk of several cancers, such as cancer of the liver, mouth, throat, voice box, esophagus, colon, and rectum.

 If you look at the top risk factors for cancers, coffee is low on that list.

 The World Health Organization (WHO) reports that tobacco use is responsible for about 22 percent of cancer deaths worldwide.

 One third of cancer deaths are also due to factors people can change — such as high body mass index, low intake of fruits and vegetables, lack of physical activity, and use of tobacco or alcohol.